Search Filters

 Femoral Tunnel Drilling Angles for Posteromedial Corner Reconstructions of the Knee.
 Computed Tomography Evaluation in a Cadaveric Model

-Pablo E. Gelber, MD, PhD, SPAIN Àngel Masferrer-Pino, MD PhD, SPAIN Ferran Abat, MD, PhD, SPAIN Juan Ignacio Erquicia, MD, SPAIN Xavier Pelfort, PhD, SPAIN Joan Carles Monllau, MD, PhD, Prof., SPAIN
+Pablo E. Gelber, MD, PhD, SPAIN Àngel Masferrer-Pino, MD PhD, SPAIN Ferran Abat, MD, PhD, SPAIN Juan Ignacio Erquicia, MD, PhD, SPAIN Xavier Pelfort, PhD, SPAIN Joan Carles Monllau, MD, PhD, Prof., SPAIN

 Hospital de la Santa Creu i Sant Pau, Universitat Autònoma de Barcelona, Barcelona, Barcelona, SPAIN